2 suspects on the run, 2 in the hospital after pursuit in Warren Co.

-CLEARCREEK TWP., Oh.
-(WDTN) — Two suspects are on the run and two are in the hospital Wednesday morning after a pursuit in Clearkcreek Twp.
+CLEARCREEK TWP., Ohio (WDTN) — Two suspects are on the run and two are in the hospital Wednesday morning after a pursuit in Clearkcreek Twp.

 Police said this started after several vehicle break-ins were reported in the area.
 They were called to another reported theft near Patricia Allyn Park around 8:20 p.m.
 While responding, they spotted a white Chrysler Pacifica minivan — which was the reported suspect vehicle.